George Zimmerman and the Criminal Justice System at Work

 Our laws prohibit double jeopardy — meaning you can’t be tried for the same crime twice.
 There’s no going back with this case, which means we can only move forward or choose to stay stuck in the same place.
 Instead of focusing on the Zimmerman trial’s fallout, perhaps it’s better to examine our laws and how they’re applied.
 Clearer statutes concerning self-defense and the use of lethal force would be a nice start.
 I don’t want to see another teenager lose their life to gun violence any more than I want to see a man who feared for his life charged with a crime for defending himself.
 We are a nation of laws, and if we don’t like how our lawmakers enact or change our statutes, that’s the greatest issue we need to address.
 Shouting out opinions of guilt or innocence isn’t how our system works, and that’s never going to change.
 Clear and concise presentation of the facts is what matters.

 If you, or someone close to you, has been charged with a crime, you need the skills of an experienced trial lawyer to stand up for your rights.
-Call our Utah criminal defense lawyers today for an immediate consultation with our legal team.
+Call a Salt Lake City criminal defense lawyer today for an immediate consultation with our legal team.
 We make jailhouse visits and can respond 24 hours a day in emergencies.